polvo/polvo/README.md

 # Stability?

-Polvo and all its built-in plugin's tests are passing with 100% coverage fancy badge.
+Polvo and all its built-in plugin's tests are passing with a 100% coverage fancy badge.

 However, you know how it goes.
-I mean, it's not bullet proof yet, and there are features to be added.
+It's not bullet proof yet.
+There are features to be added.
+More tests to be done.
+And more minors to bumb up until 1.0.

 But you can surely use it.
 It's being used in for production projects everyday.

 In case you find any problem, fill up an [issue](https://github.com/polvo/polvo/issues).